grecosalvatore/DriftLensDemo/README.md

 number of labels the model was trained on.
 Each one is modeled by grouping the embeddings by predicted labels and computing the mean and covariance of each label separately.

-To compute the thresholds, a large number of windows are sampled from the threshold dataset.
+To estimate the thresholds &#x2463;, a large number of windows are sampled from the threshold dataset.
 The distances  are then calculated between the baseline and each window, and sorted in descending order.
 The maximum value represents the maximum distance of a set of samples considered without drift.
 This value is set as the threshold.